 But don’t let the magnitude of uncertainty scare you.
 Learn to embrace it.
 Treat the current crisis as an opportunity to help you build your tolerance to it.
 After all, “the bigger the wave – the better the ride”, so learning to surf rather than sink can serve you well.
 Some of life’s best moments—such as going after a dream job or choosing to become a parent—often start with going through doubt and indecision and coming out on the other side.

 With the Internet at our fingertips, it is hard to imagine there could be something that we don’t know or—at the very least—can’t Google.
-Yet, on March 16th nobody could have predicted that we would wake up to Dow Jones’ biggest single-day drop in history (at least in the history of the Internet!) when it fell due to coronavirus fears.
-And just a couple of days later, S&P Global that the coronavirus outbreak “has plunged the world’s economy into a global recession”.
-With past recessions typically caused by stock market crashes, high-interest rates, and falling house prices, it was completely unexpected that a novel viral threat would hit the global economy (if not harder) as the Global Financial Crisis in 2008.
+Yet, on March 16th nobody could have predicted that we would wake up to Dow Jones’ biggest single-day drop in history (at least in the history of the Internet!) when it fell nearly 3,000 points due to coronavirus fears.
+And just a couple of days later, S&P Global announced that the coronavirus outbreak “has plunged the world’s economy into a global recession”.
+With past recessions typically caused by stock market crashes, high-interest rates, and falling house prices, it was completely unexpected that a novel viral threat would hit the global economy as hard (if not harder) as the Global Financial Crisis in 2008.

 Times of the financial crisis are especially challenging for businesses and entrepreneurs.
 At the same time, they are a fantastic opportunity to build a company that is resilient and versatile enough to overcome even the most violent turbulence.
-In fact, such as Microsoft, General Electric, and IBM are high profile examples of businesses that were born in, or close to, an economic crash.
+In fact, companies such as Microsoft, General Electric, and IBM are high profile examples of businesses that were born in, or close to, an economic crash.
 So create a practical risk map for your business or your personal finances that would survive not only risks that are foreseeable—but also the ‘known unknowns’— such as the coronavirus crisis.
 And who knows—you might just build the next unicorn.

 Some people scoff at the saying that “money doesn’t make you happy”.
 They are sure it will.
-However, in the light of the devastating due to COVID-19 we are being reminded that health—not money—is our true wealth and that we’d give anything for the well-being of our family and loved ones.
+However, in the light of the devastating deaths due to COVID-19 we are being reminded that health—not money—is our true wealth and that we’d give anything for the well-being of our family and loved ones.

 As the virus threatens layoffs and bankruptcies, we may also gain a renewed appreciation for our jobs.
 But it’s not just the financial aspect of paying our rents and mortgages and putting food on our table.
 We may realize that our jobs may also be a source of non-monetary rewards such as happiness and fulfillment.